 - When you promise to pay it back

-- Any fees and/or penalties you’ve agreed to pay, depending on the situation
+- Any fees and/or penalties you’ve agreed to pay, depending on the scenario (such as if you prepay the debt or become delinquent)

 If you default on the loan, a lender may take action in court to get its money back via wage garnishment or another method.

-Most personal loans are unsecured, meaning you promise to pay back the funds based on your creditworthiness as a borrower.
-If you draft a secured personal loan agreement, you must put up collateral, such as your car or your home, to back up the loan.
+Most personal loans are unsecured loans, meaning you promise to pay back the funds based on your creditworthiness as a borrower.
+If you draft a secured personal loan contract, you must put up collateral, such as your car or your home, to back up the loan.
 If you don’t pay back the loan, you could lose your collateral to the lender.
 Make sure to review that section in your agreement.

-When lending money to a close friend or family member, it’s a good idea to draft an official agreement to avoid any misunderstanding that could affect your relationship.
+When lending money to family or close friends, it’s a good idea to draft an official agreement to avoid any misunderstanding that could affect your relationship.
 While it might seem like overkill for small amounts that can be paid off by the next paycheck, you might want to consider doing the paperwork for larger personal loans that will take longer to repay.

-What should be in a personal loan agreement?
+What should be in a personal loan contract?

 A personal loan agreement should include the following information: